liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 - Check the network health on the computer on which the agent is installed.
 - If the password of the logged-in Tenant Administrator account has changed, or any other similar, critical changes are applied to the Tenant Admin account that would require you to sign in again, all of the agents are disconnected.
 Reinstallation is required on all of them.
-- If the agent failed to auto-upgrade, the version is likely too old.
+- If the agent failed to autoupgrade, the version is likely too old.
 Reinstall the agent.
 - Token expiration can also cause the agent to disconnect.

 **Mitigation**: